 According to GST valuation rules, tax can be calculated according to the ad valorem principle.
 In other words, the taxpayer can calculate the amount of tax owed based on the assessed value of the goods or services provided.
 Yet, when assessing the amount of tax under GST, consider the following three points.

-The transaction value is the taxable value.
+Transaction Value: The transaction value is the taxable value.
 In other words, the value paid or required to be paid by the buyer to the supplier will be considered transaction value under GST.
-It should be noted that the supplier and buyer are not related and that the only consideration is price.

 - If the discount is granted in accordance with the terms of a preliminary contract concluded between the purchaser and the supplier.